Types of Reliability in Research

 4. Internal consistency

-It is a type of reliability that helps in assessing the correlation between numbers of items in a test which are intended to measure a similar construct.
+It is a type of reliability that helps in assessing the correlation between numbers of items in a test that are intended to measure a similar construct.
 There is no need for computing internal consistency without making repetition of the test or engagement of other investigators.
-If you have only a single data set then you can use internal consistency measure for measuring reliability.
+If you have only a single data set then you can use internal consistency measures for measuring reliability.

 Internal consistency is very much essential especially in a case when you are formulating questions, at that time it is very much essential for you to ensure that all the items reflect a similar thing.
 If in case people respond related to a different thing matches it represents unreliable outcomes.

-A researcher design questions a questionnaire consists of close an ended question which consists of only two options that agree or disagree.
-It is internal consistency which will help you in determining whether all the statements are reliable or not.
+A researcher design questions a questionnaire consisting of close an ended question that consists of only two options agree or disagree.
+It is internal consistency that will help you in determining whether all the statements are reliable or not.

-There are basically two basic methods which you can use for measuring internal consistency these are:
+There are basically two basic methods that you can use for measuring internal consistency these are:

 - Average inter-item correlation: It is basically a technique that you can utilize for assessing a similar construct.
 You need to first compute the correlation between outcomes of all possible pairs and then you need to perform a calculation for finding an average.